ttres/web-demo-wiki/Home.md

 // Get the most recent N images if ($enable_cache)
 {
-	// Attemp to get the cached records for the front page
+	// Attempt to get the cached records for the front page
 	$images_html = $cache->get($cache_key);
 	if (!$images_html)
 	{